 Sparkling Okanagan Lake, hillsides of fruit tree blossoms, world-class wineries and bustling farm markets attract visitors from around the world.
-Sandy beaches and unbeatable skiing, golfing, sailing, camping, fishing, and hiking all make the Central Okanagan a desirable destination for tourists and future citizens.
+Sandy beaches and unbeatable skiing, golfing, sailing, camping, fishing, and hiking all make this area a desirable destination for tourists and future citizens.
 The Central Okanagan is a great place to live, work and learn!

 Draw for Employees

-The Central Okanagan is one of the country’s most popular tourist destinations AND it’s a great place to work!
+The Central Okanagan is one of the country’s most popular tourist destinations and it’s a great place to work!
 For September 2017, we need to hire an additional 200 teachers.
 Central Okanagan Public Schools is a great place to start your career.

 We are ranked as one of the best locations to live in Canada, offering: